Exemption 36—Marine Safety (Steam-powered vessels)

 - For a vessel carrying passengers, you must hold a first aid certificate of at least HLTAID011, Provide First Aid or an equivalent certificate.

-- You must not perform duties if we consider that an examination shows that you are no longer able to perform these duties.
+- You must not perform duties under this exemption if we consider that an examination shows that you are no longer able to perform these duties.

-- You may resume performing the duties if we are satisfied that a further medical examination shows that you are able to perform these duties to which the exemption applies.
+- You may resume performing the duties under this exemption if we are satisfied that a further medical examination shows that you are able to perform these duties to which the exemption applies.

-We may restrict you to a specific vessel, and impose other conditions based on local conditions or ones that we consider necessary for marine safety.
+We may impose other conditions based on local conditions or ones that we consider necessary for marine safety.

 Legislation and incorporated material

 - Certificates of competency